Kurren123/mssql.nvim/README.md

 Cancer affects millions of lives every year.
 Any research we can do into beating it also has knock-on effects on enhancing our understanding of other diseases.
-Seeing anyone donate will make me feel like this project was worth it.
+Seeing anyone donate will make this project worth it.